ArchiveBox/abx-spec-behaviors/README.md

 > `BehaviorSchema`, `BehaviorBusSchema`, `BehaviorEventSchema`, `BehaviorDriverSchema`

-Proposal for a shared user script specification between archiving &amp; crawling tools.
+Proposal for a shared user script specification between archiving &amp; crawling tools, building on the ideas from [`browsertrix-behaviors`](https://github.com/webrecorder/browsertrix-behaviors).

 Designed to allow expending a puppeteer or browser-based workflow with custom JS snippets.
 (similar to TamperMonkey, but more powerful and designed to extend more pieces of the archiving flow)